Young african male programmer writing program code sitting at the workplace with three monitors in the office. Image focused on the screen

 3. Running pre-checks for the import.
 I mentioned prerequisites in the previous section however this is the step where the built-in pre-check tooling will be run.
 The output will give a report that lets you know what checks failed.
 Remediation must be performed, fixing anything noted as a part of the checks, before an import can occur.
 This can often be one of the most time-consuming parts of performing an import and must be performed on each vCenter instance that is being imported.

 4. Importing the environment.
 Once all the pre-checks pass, we perform the import of the environment.
 This is kicked off from the SDDC Manager Instance, using the previously installed tools from step 1.
-This process will import the environment and assign it a type of VI workload domain, either with, or without NSX depending on whether or not it is to be deployed.
+This process will import the environment and assign it a type of VI workload domain, with the newly created NSX deployment.

 5. Help with any post-import tasks.
 Post deployment any additional tasks, such as assigning licenses, or validation of the environment is then performed.